“They don’t make them like they used to.”

 Is it worth $100?

 Not really.
 It’s a great product, that’s for sure, but $60-ish would probably be more reasonable.
 I guess you could say I’m supporting an American business and doing my part in creating American jobs.

 I bought the belt because I couldn’t find anything just right in stores or online.
 Most of the belts at Macy’s were bonded leather and too long.
 Neither was I a fan of the designer belts at Nordstrom, which also were priced in the $300s.
 I considered Gustin’s belts, (which are in the $45-65 range) but they were too wide for my preference, at 1.5 inches.

 I paid $85 for it during the Tanner Goods’ Black Friday sale, but any time of the year if you sign up for Tanner Goods’ email newsletter, you’ll receive a coupon code for 10% off your next purchase.

 Overall this belt made from high quality materials, albeit slightly overpriced.
 The tag which accompanied the Classic belt bore the words “break them in. wear them well. pass them on.“, with the implicit meaning that it’ll last longer than my life will.
-While I’m skeptical about most marketing claims, I will admit, I believe this one.
+While I’m skeptical of most marketing claims, I will admit, I believe this one.

 Where To Get It

 What are your thoughts?
 Leave a comment below.